Post By: Safer / 3 min read

 Generally speaking, SE content is content that may not meet the legal definition of CSAM but is nonetheless sexually exploitative of children.
 Although not CSAM, the content may be associated with a known series of CSAM or otherwise used in a nefarious manner.
 This content should not be reported to NCMEC, but you will likely want to remove it from your platform.

-Once identified, you can add SE content hashes to your SE SaferList to match against these hashes to detect other instances of this content.
+Once identified, you can add SE content hashes to your SE SaferList to match against these hashes to detect other instances of this content and to help enforce your community guidelines.

 The power of community